 May 10, 2021

 Lipscomb’s College of Bible and Ministry and George Shinn College of Entertainment and the Arts has appointed Aaron Howard as assistant professor of ethics and reconciliation.

-Howard, who begins his appointment in August, will teach graduate courses in the Hazelip School of Theology and undergraduate courses in the CEA’s worship arts program as well as organize and lead the university’s first gospel choir.
+Howard will teach graduate courses in Hazelip School of Theology, undergraduate courses in the CEA’s Worship Arts program as well as organize and lead the university’s first gospel choir.

-“Dr. Howard is a man who brings a rare combination of three things: top-level Bible and theology training, expertise and long experience in worship ministry, and a passionate commitment to Christ,” said Leonard Allen, dean of the College of Bible & Ministry.
-“That commitment to Christ is woven throughout Dr. Howard’s background as both educator and minister.
-I am thrilled that he is joining the Lipscomb faculty.”
+“He is a man who brings a rare combination of three things: top-level Bible and theology training, expertise and long experience in worship ministry, and a passionate commitment to Christ.
+I am thrilled that he is joining the Lipscomb faculty,” says Leonard Allen, dean of the College of Bible and Ministry.

 He said the choir will also offer Lipscomb students a new way to engage with each other.
 “I am passionate about the multi-cultural church and I believe music is one of the best ways to build community.
 I hope that a natural result of spending this kind of time together in worship will be the formation of deep, meaningful, significant cross-cultural relationships,” said Howard.

-Randy Gill, assistant CEA dean and director of the worship arts program, said, “Aaron Howard will be an invaluable addition both to the College of Bible & Ministry and the School of Music.
+Randy Gill, assistant CEA dean and director of the worship arts program, said, “Aaron Howard will be an invaluable addition.
 He brings a depth of experience and scholarship to his new role.
 As an experienced worship leader and teacher, he is well prepared to serve our students in the classroom, as the director of a new gospel choir, and as a mentor to young worship leaders.”